lampmantech/trytond_accounting_ca/README.md

 the company currency is CAD.
 It assumes that the GBP EUR USD and CAD currencies are already defined.**

-Medium term, it is likely that the Chart of Taxes (CoT) for VAT and tax rules for the CA should also be refactored into this module from the different CoA modules.
+Medium term, it is likely that the Chart of Taxes (CoT) for PST/GST and tax rules for the CA should also be refactored into this module from the different CoA modules.
 Although there are an infinite number of ways to do CoAs depending on the business, there's really only one way per